Grounded GUI Understanding for Vision-Based Spatial Intelligent Agent: Exemplified by Extended Reality Apps

 To comprehensively answer the RQs, we derive three variations from the original dataset.
 (1) \textbf{Semantics dataset}: The original dataset testing methods' ability to identify \ivos' semantics, answering RQ1-2.
 (2) \textbf{Interactability dataset}: All annotations are assigned the category "interactable" for binary classification, testing models' ability to differentiate \ivos, answering RQ1-1.
 (3) \textbf{Context dataset}: Contains 41 categories randomly sampled from the most common 100 categories, and extra annotations marking their corresponding \textit{non-interactable} objects, testing methods' understanding of context-sensitive \ivos in different contexts, answering RQ1-3.

-We partitioned the images into training/validation/testing datasets in a 6:1:3 ratio using three distinct methods: \textbf{App split}, \textbf{Genre split}, and \textbf{Context-sensitive split}.
-The App split randomly allocates images based on their corresponding apps.
-The Genre split further considers the apps' genres to assess the methods' performance across different app types.
-The Context-sensitive split assigns images containing the 41 sampled categories in the context dataset to the test set while randomly distributing the rest into the training and validation sets.
+We partition the images into training/validation/test sets in a ratio of approximately 6:1:3 using three distinct splitting methods: \textbf{App splitting}, \textbf{Genre splitting}, and \textbf{Context-sensitive splitting}.
+App splitting randomly allocates images based on their corresponding apps such that images from the same app are placed in the same set.
+Genre splitting further considers the apps' genres to assess the methods' performance across different app types.
+Context-sensitive splitting assigns images containing the 41 sampled categories in the context dataset to the test set while randomly distributing the remaining images into the training and validation sets.